FluxML/MacroTools.jl/README.md

-# ExpressionMatch.jl
+# MacroTools.jl

+This library provides helpful tools for writing macros, notably a very simple but templating system and some functions that have proven useful to me (see `utils.jl`.)

-This is a small library designed to help macro writers deconstruct Julia expressions in a more declarative way, and without having to know in great detail how syntax is represented internally.
+Template matching enables macro writers to deconstruct Julia expressions in a more declarative way, and without having to know in great detail how syntax is represented internally.
 For example, say you have a type definition: